Dani Merrier enjoys experimenting with hair and makeup products and sharing reviews here.

 At first, this product gives my skin an almost matte finish.
 After a full day's use, I noticed that I began to see some oil creeping up on my nose, but my pores were still just as small.

 While Too Faced makes no such claim, this primer acts almost like a skincare product.
 The change I felt in my skin seemed to improve the longer I used this product, which is rare in a cosmetic brand.
+There are definitely some skin-improving ingredients in the Primed and Poreless Primer.

 What Would I Change?